ZaneLesley/NCATrak-Mock-System/NCA-Trak-Mock-Workflow.md

 ### Creating a ticket

-When creating tickets, please try keep the title to 50 characters or less.
+When creating tickets, please try to keep the title to 50 characters or less.
 Be descriptive in the description section.
-Ensure you're ticket is understandable by others and in enough detail that they can understand what you want by just reading and not needing to ask you afterwards.
+Ensure you're ticket is understandable by others and in enough detail that they can understand what you want by just reading and not needing to ask you afterward.
 Each task you complete in the codebase **SHOULD** have a ticket that goes with it.
 When you complete the task, mark it as complete.

 ## Github